Rugby borough fc

 Rugby Borough FC acknowledges its responsibility to safeguard the welfare of all children and young people (defined as any person under the age of 18) involved in our football club which it organises, or which it supervises.
 We are committed to working to provide them with a safe environment to play in.

-The club is committed to ensure that every child or young person, who plays or participates in football should be able to take part in an enjoyable and safe environment and should be protected from abuse.
+The club is committed to ensuring that every child or young person, who plays or participates in football should be able to take part in an enjoyable and safe environment and should be protected from abuse.
 This is the responsibility of every adult involved in football.
 The club aligns itself with the procedures set out by the FA.

 The key principles of Rugby Borough FC and the FA’s Child Protection Policy are that: